charmarr/.github/profile/README.md

 ## 🗺️ What's Next?

 But like I said, this might change.
 I might add more products, remove or deprecate products even before they go live, or give up completely.
-I'll maybe try to create a roadmap when I'm done with all the initial architectural decisions and probably make the meta repo public.
+I'll maybe try to create a roadmap when I'm done with all the initial architectural decisions and probably make the meta repo public as a starter.

+🟢 Create an organization, repositories, product nomenclature, and logos 🟠 Complete architectural design records for charmarr
+⚪ TBD
+⚪ TBD

 (If this generates some/any interest, I'll open discussions for this organization.)